MarcWu-929/marcwu-929.github.io/_pages/about.md

 - Forest and Vegetation Mapping
 - Natural Hazard

 My research lies across the discipline of Geography, Computer Vision and Data Science.
 My current research focuses on remote sensing image segmentation using deep learning models.
-Some techniques involved including semantic segmentation, supervised classification, image super sampling, etc. I wish to combine remote sensing technologies with other powerful tools to solve problems related to vegetation and physical geography.
+Some techniques involved including semantic segmentation, supervised classification, image super sampling, etc. I wish to combine remote sensing technologies with other powerful tools to solve problems related to ecosystem and physical geography.